QAJackBarclay/ProjectRiffbox/README.md

 16.06.2022
 Tried to refactor code to add the users name in the result page so that it would display their name and the playlist but I was advised this would take too long and I should also cut this feature for now.

+Exported coverage to a .xml

+Refined html and code as best as I could before pushing to main.

+Set up Jenkins and a systemctl file for deployment

+Set up firewall and parameters

+got test coverage up to 91% out of 95% target

+Jenkins fully deploys

+Final push now going to GitHub for presentation.